Cardiovascular Biomechanics and Ultrasound Laboratory |

 flow simulations as well as finite element myocardial tissue mechanics

-simulations.
-We aim to have pipelines that start directly from the images for
+have pipelines that start directly from the images for seamless processing.
+Multi-Case

 |